Weyl geometric effects on the propagation of light in gravitational fields: Introduction

 From a technical point of view, the Stueckelberg mechanism is introduced by replacing the scalar field $\phi_0$ with a constant value, that is, its vacuum expectation value, $\phi _0\rightarrow \langle \phi _0\rangle$.
 Once the Weyl vector field has become massive, it includes the auxiliary scalar field $\phi_0$, which no longer appears in the scalar-vector-tensor formulation of the theory, and we recover the initial tensor-vector theory, as proposed by Weyl.
 However, the Einstein-Proca action, which arises in the broken phase, can be obtained directly from the Weyl action, by eliminating the auxiliary scalar field $\phi_0$ \cite{Gh5,Gh6,Gh7}.

 Moreover, the scalar mode also leads to the existence of the Planck scale and of the cosmological constant.
-In Weyl geometric gravity, the Planck scale, all mass scales, as well as the cosmological constant, originate from geometry \cite{Gh8}.
+In Weyl geometric gravity, the Planck scale, all mass scales, and the cosmological constant, originate from geometry \cite{Gh8}.
 The Higgs field, playing a fundamental role in the standard model of elementary particle physics, is generated by the Weyl boson fusion in the early Universe.

 Black hole solutions in the linearized Weyl geometric gravity were considered in Ref. \cite{Yang}.
 Although generally the vacuum field equations of Weyl geometric gravity cannot be solved exactly, an exact solution, corresponding to a Weyl-type black hole, can be obtained in the particular case in which the Weyl vector has only a radial component.
 This solution represents an extension of the Schwarzschild line element, with two extra terms appearing in the metric.